Tailwind CSS vs Chakra UI: Which One Should You Choose in 2025

 Developers can build classes to create components and layouts.
 This tool supports a modular approach, allowing users to tweak and scale designs without writing custom and repetitive CSS.

-Below are the factors that differentiate both utilities.
+Below are the factors that differentiate both utilities, Chakra UI and Tailwind CSS.

 Design Principles